imballinst/imballinst.dev/src/pages/blog/my-thought-pursuing-higher-study/index.md

 Living abroad helped me to "break away" from my family for a bit.
 Although it didn't immediately make me braver to speak up, I progressed, slowly.
 I began to learn to let my emotions out.
 Finally, after I finished my study, I had the courage to heal myself, starting from meeting a psychologist.
 It's still a work in progress, but I will be forever grateful for getting the chance to live abroad.

 So, yeah.
 There are always pros and cons of a choice and they differ for each person.
-If you are in my shoes, most likely you would have experienced different things.
+If you were in my shoes, most likely you would have experienced different things.
 Leverage the _possible_ good things and bad things, then decide.
 If you are currently thinking about this, good luck!
 I'm sure you will find the best of your paths.